jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 * Can regrade *Fill-in-Multiple-Blanks* questions using the *All or Nothing* technique of no partial credit.
 Canvas currently grades these questions based on the percentage of item that are correctly answered.
 * Can regrade *Multiple-Dropdowns" questions usingthe *All or Nothing* technique of no partial credit.
 Canvas currently grades these questions based on the percentage of item that are correctly answered.
 * Can assign zero points to any unanswered *Essay* or *File Upload* quiz questions.
 Although this was listed as a speed enhancement, it still changes the default grading of Canvas and so it is listed here as well.
 * Can assign full points to any answered, but ungraded, *Essay* or *File Upload* quiz questions.
-This is another speed enhancement that regrades and provides a button.
+This is another speed enhancement that provides an alternative to the Canvas default and is invoked via a button.

 # References
 This script was developed by James Jones and Avi Naiman following some discussion in the Canvas Community.